Form5/form5-alignment/README.md

 Will set the height equal to elements width.
 The value can be proportionally modified by the multiply option, e.g. `multiply: 0.5` will return half of the element.height().
+One can add or subtract from the value by using 'subtract:123' and 'add:123' accordingly.

-Available options: `{above: integer, below: integer, multiply: integer}`
+Available options: `{above: integer, below: integer, multiply: integer, subtract: integer, add: integer}`

 ---